-4.2.
-Unobserved Market Heterogeneity.
 Some market characteristics affecting firms' profits may not be observable to the researcher.
 For example, consider local attractions that spur the demand for hotels in a particular geographic location.
 Observing and controlling for all the relevant attractions are often impossible to the researcher.
 This demand effect implies that markets with such attractions should have more hotels than those without such attractions but with equivalent observable characteristics.
 Therefore, without accounting for this type of unobservables, researchers may wrongly conclude that competition boosts profits, or underestimate the negative effect of competition on profits.

-Unobserved market heterogeneity usually appears as an additive term (ω{l}) in the firm's profit function $(\pi{i\ell})$ where ω{l} is a random effect from a distribution known up to some parameters.34 The most common assumption (for example, Seim 2006; Zhu and Singh 2009; Datta and Sudhir 2013) is that these unobservables are common across locations in the same local market (that is, $\omega{\ell} = \omega$ for all l).
-Under this assumption the magnitude of unobserved market heterogeneity matters whether the firm enters some location in this market but not which location.
+Unobserved market heterogeneity usually appears as an additive term $(\omega{\ell})$ in the firm's profit function $(\pi{i\ell})$ where $\omega{\ell}$ is a random effect from a distribution known up to some parameters.
+The most common assumption (for example, Seim 2006; Zhu and Singh 2009; Datta and Sudhir 2013) is that these unobservables are common across locations in the same local market (that is, $\omega{\ell} = \omega$ for all $\ell$ ).
+Under this assumption, the magnitude of unobserved market heterogeneity matters in terms of whether the firm enters some location in this market, but not the location itself.
 Orhun (2013) relaxes this assumption by allowing unobserved heterogeneity to vary across locations in the same market.

 In a game of complete information, accommodating unobserved market heterogeneity does not require a fundamental change in the estimation process.
 In a game of incomplete information, however, unobserved market heterogeneity introduces an additional challenge.
 Consistency of the two-step method requires that the initial nonparametric estimator of firms' entry probabilities in the first step should account for the presence of unobserved market heterogeneity.
 A possible solution is to use a finite mixture model.
-In this model, every market's ω{l} is drawn from a distribution with finite support.
-Aguirregabiria and Mira (2007) show how to accommodate such market-specific unobservables into their nested pseudo likelihood (NPL) algorithm.
-Arcidiacono and Miller (2011) propose an expectationmaximization (EM) algorithm in a more general environment.
+In this model, every market's $\omega{\ell}$ is drawn from a distribution with finite support.
+Aguirregabiria and Mira (2007) show how to accommodate such marketspecific unobservables into their nested pseudo likelihood (NPL) algorithm. arcidiacono and Miller (2011) propose an expectation-maximization (EM) algorithm in a more general environment.
 An alternative way to deal with this problem is to use panel data with a reasonably long time horizon.
 In that way, we can incorporate market fixed effects as parameters to be estimated.
-This approach is popular when estimating a dynamic game (for example, Ryan 2012; Suzuki 2013).35 A necessary condition to implement this approach is that every market at least observes some entries during the sample period.36 Dropping markets with no entries from the sample may generate a selection bias.
+This approach is popular when estimating a dynamic game (for example, Ryan 2012; Suzuki 2013).
+A necessary condition to implement this approach is that every market at least observes some entries during the sample period.
+Dropping markets with no entries from the sample may generate a selection bias.